grousewood-games/solforge/docs/rules.md

 `Overload`: When played, a card with Overload is not placed in the discard pile, but is removed from the game.

 `Replace`: The target creature will be replaced with a new creature.
 The target is not considered to have died.
 Forging on top of an existing creature counts as a Replace.

+`Solbind`: If a card with Solbind is included in your deck, any cards listed after the Solbind keyword are inserted into your deck at the start of the game.

 `Spawn`: Will create a new creature in a randomly chosen empty lane.
 If all lanes are occupied, nothing will happen.